Victorm0612/Graphics-Computing/README.md

 Left Click - Shoot

 ## Rules
-* If the minion touches the hero, you lose.
+* If the minion touches the hero twice, you lose.
 * If you shoot the final boss twenty times, you win